Report Finds More Than 47,000 'Structurally Deficient' Bridges In The U.S.

 President Trump has repeatedly vowed that he will fix the nation's infrastructure, and he unveiled a $1 trillion proposal last year.
 There are now discussions between congressional leaders and the administration on a possible bipartisan infrastructure bill.

-Last week, Minnesota Sen. Amy Klobuchar, who is running for the Democratic presidential nomination, announced her own infrastructure plan – similar to Trump's in its price tag – that would raise the corporate tax rate to help states pay for repairs to bridges, roads and highways.
+Last week, Minnesota Sen. Amy Klobuchar, who is running for the Democratic presidential nomination, announced her own infrastructure plan — similar to Trump's in its price tag — which would raise the corporate tax rate to help states pay for repairs to bridges, roads and highways.

 While bridge collapses are rare, Black says states will be forced to place new restrictions and even close some bridges if the current pace of repairs continues.
 That happened just last week in Mississippi, when the state Department of Transportation identified 34 bridges that need to be closed.
 But, Black notes, there is an economic cost when bridge closures divert freight shipping.